-- Turmeric powder - full of reputed health benefits.
-I like to use an organic brand such as the Simply Organic ground turmeric root.
+- Turmeric powder - I like to use an organic brand such as the Simply Organic ground turmeric root.

 - Ginger - I like to use a slice of fresh ginger, but if you don't have it to hand then a pinch of dried ginger works well also.
 The Simply Organic dried ginger root is a good buy.

-- Maple syrup - adds a lovely touch of sweetness and offsets the slightly more savoury taste of the turmeric.
+- Maple syrup - adds a lovely touch of sweetness and offsets the slightly more savory taste of the turmeric.

 - Cinnamon - optional, but adds a nice flavour.